kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/03-managing-your-direct-debits/articles/05-can-i-request-a-refund-for-my-direct-debit/content.md

+# Managing your Direct Debits
-# Can I request a refund for my Direct Debit?
+## Can I request a refund for my Direct Debit?
 ### Requesting a refund for my GBP or AUD Direct Debit payment

 If something went wrong with either the goods or services you paid for or the agreement you made with your merchant — you’ll need to contact the merchant directly to resolve the issue.
 We aren’t able to help negotiate with them in these situations.